Kira 'Patch' Vasquez

 For thirty-seven years, Patch has been the Cathodics.
 She bought the shop from a dying salvager in 2148, rebuilt it component by component, turned it into the closest thing the Dregs has to a community center.
 The walls sweat condensation that tastes of recycled air and old solder.
 The floor vibrates with the bass hum of pre-Cascade power converters she's kept running through sheer stubbornness.

 Her workbench is a graveyard of half-finished repairs: a neural interface with its housing cracked open like an egg, fiber-optic bundles fanned out like metallic hair, the tiny jewel-bright lights of diagnostic LEDs blinking in patterns only she can read.
-A photo of a man sits at the corner of the bench — she never explains who he was.
+A photo of a man named Marcus Webb sits at the corner of the bench.
+She never explains who he was.

 The ORACLE Question